xrettle/WFGY/ProblemMap/GlobalFixMap/Eval/eval_benchmarking.md

 </details>

 > **Evaluation disclaimer (benchmarking)**
-> This document talks about benchmarking strategies for AI systems and RAG pipelines.
-> The examples, scores and comparison plots are scenario specific and depend on the exact models, prompts, datasets and hardware that were used.
+> All scores and examples on this page are scenario specific debug signals.
-> They are intended as engineering guidance for local decision making, not as an official leaderboard or proof that one model is better in every setting.
+> They are not an official leaderboard or scientific proof and do not show that one model is always better.
-> When you publish results based on these ideas, you should clearly state the scope and limitations of your benchmark and avoid over claiming what the numbers say.
+> Use them as local guidance for your own stack and re run the setup when you change models, data or prompts.

 ---